Indraprastha

+The topography of the medieval fort Purana Qila on the banks of the river Yamuna matches the literary description of the citadel Indraprastha in the Mahabharata; however, excavations in the area have revealed no signs of an ancient fortified city to match the epic's described grandeur, as only a limited quantity of Iron Age pottery shards were found, and some few artifacts and structural remains of Maurya to Kushan period settlements (see below).
+Coordinating material archaeological culture with ancient literature is methodologically extremely difficult.

 History

-Indraprastha is referenced in the Mahabharata, a Sanskrit Indian text compiled over a period approximately between 400 BCE and 400 CE.
-It was one of the five places demanded for the sake of peace and to avert a disastrous war, Krishna proposed that if Hastinapur agreed to give the Pandavas only five villages, namely, Indraprastha, Swarnprastha (Sonipat), Panprastha (Panipat), Vyaghrprastha (Baghpat) and Tilprastha (Tilpat) then they would be satisfied and would make no more demands.
+Indraprastha is referenced in the Mahabharata, an ancient Sanskrit text penned by the author Vyasa.
+It was one of the five places sought for the sake of peace, and, to avert a disastrous war, Krishna proposed that if Hastinapura consented to give the Pandavas only five villages, namely, Indraprastha, Svarnaprastha (Sonipat), Panduprastha (Panipat), Vyaghraprastha (Baghpat), and Tilaprastha (Tilpat), then they would be satisfied and would make no more demands.
 Duryodhana vehemently refused, commenting that he would not part with land even as much as the point of a needle.
 Thus, the stage was set for the great war for which the epic of Mahabharata is known most of all.
 The Mahabharata records Indraprastha as being home to the Pandavas, whose wars with the Kauravas it describes.

-During the Mauryan period, Indraprastha was known as Indapatta in Buddhist literature.
-The location of Indraprastha is uncertain but Purana Qila in present-day New Delhi is frequently cited. and has been noted as such in texts as old as the 14th-century CE.
-The modern form of the name, Inderpat, continued to be applied to the Purana Qila area into the early 20th century; in a study of ancient Indian place-names, Michael Witzel considers this to be one of many places from the Sanskrit Epics whose names have been retained into modern times, such as Kaushambi/Kosam.
+In Pali Buddhist literature, Indraprastha was known as Indapatta.
+The location of Indraprastha is uncertain, but the Purana Qila in present-day New Delhi is frequently cited and has been noted as such in texts as old as the 14th-century CE.
+The modern form of the name, Inderpat, continued to be applied to the Purana Qila area into the early 20th century, and the fort also was known as Pandavon Ka Qila (Pandava's fort).